Last Updated on 17 November, 2020 by Samuelsson

 - The middle band is an exponential moving average

-As you see, this is quite a difference to the Donchian channels which only rely on the highest high and lowest low for the period to plot the upper and lower band.
+As you see, this is quite a difference from the Donchian channels which only rely on the highest high and lowest low for the period to plot the upper and lower band.

 However, they may serve the same purpose in a trading strategy, although the results may vary quite a bit.